 Zelenock’s previous responsibilities at CMU included acting as the program’s recruiting coordinator and future opponent scouting.
 In the gym, he was in charge of outside hitter development/training.

 During his six seasons at CMU, the Chippewas forged five winning seasons and a 107-78 overall record.
 In 2007, his first season on the staff, Zelenock’s scouting abilities helped CMU to its first 20-win season since 1985 and first postseason victory in 25 years.
-The Chippewas held opponents under 20 points on 20 occasions and won 20 straight sets over the course of eight matches midway through the season.
+The Chippewas won 20 straight sets over the course of eight matches midway through the season.
 In 2008, the Chippewas missed their second straight 20-win season by the slimmest of margins (19-11).

 CMU posted its fourth straight winning season in 2009, and reached the MAC Tournament semifinals for the first time since 1996.
 The Chippewas tallied postseason victories over Eastern Michigan and Northern Illinois to reach the semis.

 The 2011 CMU team ended a 33-year drought as the Chippewas won the Mid-America Conference championship and earned the school’s first trip to the NCAA Volleyball Tournament.

-Individually, during his six seasons on the staff Zelenock has seen seven CMU players earn all-MAC honors as well as two capture all-freshman awards.
+Individually, during his six seasons on the staff Zelenock saw seven CMU players earn all-MAC honors as well as two capture all-freshman awards.

 During his time as a student-athlete at CMU, Zelenock was a four-year starter for the men’s club volleyball team.
 He served as captain for three seasons, club president for two years and was a coach for two years.

 He earned his bachelor’s degree from CMU in 2005 while majoring in physical education with a minor in secondary physical science.
 Zelenock and his wife, Jamie, have two sons, Jacoby, 2, and brand new baby son, Zander Lee, born Jan.
 31, 2015.